How Does The Earth Rotate And Revolve?

 Earth Revolution

 The Earth rotates in different locations and passes through the sun’s light.
 As a result, the Sun appears to rise in the east and set in the West.
-Earth rotates the earth’s side facing the Sun experiences daytime, and the side facing away from the Sun experiences nighttime.
+The earth’s side facing the Sun experiences daytime, and the side facing away from the Sun experiences nighttime.

-The earth is rotating on its axis, creating day and night, and at the same time, it’s revolving around the Sun.
+The earth is rotating on its axis, creating day and night, while it revolves around the Sun.
 Now, as the earth is rotating and revolving, it’s not sitting straight up and down.
 Its axis is tilted a little.
-It’s not all that much, but this tilt causes one part of the earth to lean towards the Sun while another part of it is leaning away.
-This means that different parts of our planet’s surface get different amounts of sunlight and heat.
+It’s not much, but this tilt causes one part of the earth to lean toward the Sun while another leans away.
+This means different parts of our planet’s surface get different amounts of sunlight and heat.

 The axis is tilted at an angle of 23.5 degrees.
 The earth rotates around its axis once a day.
 The tilt of the axis of X when seasons occur.
 When the axis tilts toward the Sun, the northern hemisphere experiences summer while the southern hemisphere experiences winter.
 The earth will revolve elliptically counterclockwise around the Sun in half a year while the axis stays tilted at 23.5 degrees.